-Because of its profound ideals and strong connection with Zen’s practice of using intuition as a route to understanding, the Noh drama attracted a strong following among the 200-or-so daimyo warlords in their fiefdoms throughout Japan.
+Because of its profound ideals and strong connection with Zen’s practice of using intuition as a route to understanding, the Noh drama attracted a strong following among the 200-or-so daimyo warlords in their fiefdoms throughout Japan, as well as in Tamba-Sasayama.
 In time, all of them maintained a stage and a troupe of performers within their own households together with masks and a wardrobe of lavish costumes – all for the entertainment of illustrious visitors – and it was a mark of cultural attainment for the warlords to be able to memorise and recite Noh chants themselves.

 At first it was common practice to give costumes to favourite actors in appreciation of their performance and so there was no difference between luxurious aristocratic attire made from silk and that worn on stage.
 However by the late 16th century, costumes were being made purely for stage use, mostly by the textile artisans in the Nishijin area of Kyoto – and still are today.
 All troupes kept a collection of costumes and masks from which the shite would choose depending upon the season, the temperature and the actor’s mood, and so for aficionados, part of the attraction of Noh is that no two performances are ever the same.